renadhaitham/aldawlia_real_estate/README.md

 📥 Download the App

 You can download the latest release of the app from the link below:
-📲 Download Aldawlia Real Estate APK [https://drive.google.com/file/d/1kPef604p1VfQqWMX_t0vRVTCPmvsU2Xx/view?usp=sharing]
+📲 Download Real Estate APK [https://drive.google.com/file/d/1kPef604p1VfQqWMX_t0vRVTCPmvsU2Xx/view?usp=sharing]
 ---